DevExpress/devextreme-demos/JSDemos/Demos/HtmlEditor/Tables/description.md

-DevExtreme HTML/Markdown Editor allows users to work with tables.
+DevExtreme HTML/Markdown Editor allows users to create and manage tables.
 This demo illustrates table resize support and table management with the toolbar, context menu, and in code.

 ## Manage Tables with the Toolbar